-This article provides instructions on enabling logging in Verbum Bible Software.
+This article provides instructions on enabling logging in Verbum Bible Software for Windows or macOS.
+Please proceed if:

 -

-I have encountered reproducible problem or multiple crashes (Verbum has closed unexpectedly) in Verbum Bible Software and need to report it.
+You have encountered a reproducible problem or multiple crashes (Verbum has closed unexpectedly) in Verbum Bible Software and need to report it.

 -

-A Support Technician has requested that I submit log files.
+A Support Technician has requested that you submit log files.

 Step 1: Enable Logging